matthewhand/fiji-resort-analysis-2023/README.md

 ## Research Summary

 We have conducted extensive research on top resorts in Fiji, with a particular focus on boutique island resorts.
 We prioritized resorts that offer scuba diving facilities and highlighted beachfront accommodations.
 We identified nearby tourist attractions and provided the distance from each resort to enhance the visitor experience.
 We made special note of resorts that provide unique skin treatments like mud spa.
 We ensured all information was gathered from reliable and credible sources.
 We preferred resorts with a no-children policy.

+## Research July
+We have conducted extensive research on top resorts in Fiji, with a particular focus on boutique island resorts.
+We prioritized resorts that offer scuba diving facilities and highlighted beachfront accommodations.
+We identified nearby tourist attractions and provided the distance from each resort to enhance the visitor experience.
+We made special note of resorts that provide unique skin treatments like mud spa.
+We ensured all information was gathered from reliable and credible sources.
+We preferred resorts with a no-children policy.
+The search was conducted for any time between July and December 2023.